unaveragetech/Telly/Telly.md

 Customization

 Modify Responses: Edit responses.json to add or change responses.

-Change Polling Settings: Open bot_config.json and modify "infinity_polling" as needed.
+Change Polling Settings(diable bot): Open bot_config.json and modify "infinity_polling" as needed.
 Notes

 Ensure .env, bot_config.json, and responses.json are present in the project directory for proper functionality.